 If you’re a freelancer in a vast space, then you might decide to keep your target audience as broad as possible too, so that you can reach as many potential clients as possible.
 However, by choosing a specific niche, you improve your chances of becoming a specialist in your field.

-After you’ve dedicated enough time and effort to increasing your credibility in that space, you’ll be able to start charging “specialist” prices for your services too.
+After you’ve dedicated enough time and effort to increase your credibility in that space, you’ll be able to start charging “specialist” prices for your services too.

 For instance, instead of just saying you’re a graphic designer, let people know that you specifically specialize in responsive, mobile-ready websites.